Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 That's what people want.

-Uh that's that's your mistake, Kyle.
+That's your mistake, Kyle.

-Give the company to somebody on condition they hire you back as their diversity consultant slash community organizer.
+Give the company to somebody on condition they hire you back as their diversity consultant/slash community organizer.

-Yes, Rush returns live on Monday.
+Yes, Rush Returns live on Monday.

 Should she run just in case to appeal to her base, she bombed Colonel Gaddafi's palace.